JohanKJSchreurs/demo-for-engie/docs/quick-start.md

 ### Steps to launch the web application with docker-compose

 #### Step 1: Change directory to the root of the project (i.e. this git repository)

 #### Step 2: Check that git did not convert the End-of-Line characters of the DB initialisation script

+> **UPDATE:**
+>
+> In the mean time, I found a fix to prevent the problem.
+If you use the latest version (v1.0) this error should no longer occur.
+>
+> But I am keeping the instructions to fix the problem in case we need them after all.
+Perhaps my update came after you already cloned the git repository.

-If your git configuration is convert Linux End-of-Line characters (EOLs) into Windows EOLs automatically on a pull or push, you may encounter a problem later on.
+If your git configuration converts Linux End-of-Line characters (EOLs) into Windows EOLs automatically, you may encounter a problem later on.

-If I had more time I could find a better solution to *prevent* this error, but for now you will need to check something before continuing with the next step.
+In the end I found a solution to remove the carriage returns that should prevent this error.
+I you still have the error, then you will need to check a file before continuing with the next step.

+##### What is the issue?

 I have noticed that carriage return characters cause an important DB initialisation script to fail when the Postgres container launches for the first time.
+The carriage returns were introduced by git when I cloned into a fresh new folder for testing.

 - The script runs in a Linux container but when the script contains carriage return characters, then the script will fail.
 - This in turn means that the helloworld database and the helloworld DB user won't be created.
 - Finally, when the web application tries to access the database it will get an error because that database does not exist.

+#### How to fix it

-Therefore tou need to check that the following database initialization script is effectively using Linux End-of-Line characters (Line Feed), not the Windows EOL (Line Feed + Carriage Return):
+You need to check that the following database initialization script is effectively using Linux End-of-Line characters (Line Feed), not the Windows EOL (Line Feed + Carriage Return):

 `demo-for-engie\scripts\postgres\1-init-user-db.sh`

 If is is using Windows End-of-Lines, convert the EOL to Linux and save it.
 That should prevent the errors.

+I added a step to the PostgreSQL Dockerfile so it removes the carriage return characters before it runs the script.
+That should prevent this problem, in version 1.0.

-If the error occurs after all, this guide describes how to fix the problem: [troubleshooting.md](troubleshooting.md)
+If the error occurs after all, this guide describes how to get around this problem by setting up the database yourself: [troubleshooting.md](troubleshooting.md)

-> **TO DO: things to improve:**
->
-> - TODO: 1) Change my git configuration so it keeps Linux EOLs and Windows EOLs they way they are.
-> - TODO: 2) Consider adding a sed script to the dockerfile in order to remove the carriage return characters.

 #### Step 3: Run docker-compose up